 Facilities Planning, Design & Construction: Houses the Director of Energy and Sustainability, the Energy and Sustainability Coordinator and the Campus Energy Manager.
 These roles are charged with implementing the Sustainability and Climate Action Plans, making facility efficiency upgrades, growing renewable energy projects and improving the sustainable attributes of the campus' physical infrastructure.

-Associated Students Sustainability and Recycling: ASSC coordinates the Sustainable Office Program, as well as campus recycling programs for bottles and cans, paper, cardboard, pallets, electronics, toner cartridges and more.
+Associated Students Sustainability and Recycling: ASSR coordinates the Sustainable Office Program, as well as campus recycling programs for bottles and cans, paper, cardboard, pallets, electronics, toner cartridges and more.
 Associated Students also houses the Associated Students Sustainability Committee charged with engaging and educating the campus on issues related to sustainability.

 Working Groups: There are ten working groups, comprised of faculty and staff, charged with implementing the initiatives outlined in the ten sections of CSUN's Sustainability Plan.
-Group members come from a wide variety of divisions and departments and have a wide range of backgrounds, giving each working group a diverse skill set and broad areas of expertise.
+Group members come from a variety of divisions and departments and have a wide range of backgrounds, giving each working group a diverse skill set and broad area of expertise.